Renormalizing the Quark-Meson-Diquark Model

 With these values at hand, we now have access to the renormalized effective potential.
 Notably, if the integration in the renormalized effective potential is carried out only up to a finite cutoff \(\Lambda'\) rather than to infinity, the resulting expression remains identical to that of the regularized potential.
 This property ensures consistency between the regularized and renormalized models.

 For the RGC schemes, as explained above, we adopt the same UV parameters at the initial scale $\Lambda'$.
-This yields to identical IR vacuum parameters as those listed in \cref{tab:observables}, with the exception of $\vcZDelta$ which takes the value $\vcZDelta^{(\text{min})}=0.39$ in the minimal scheme.
+This yields to identical IR vacuum parameters as those listed in \cref{tab:observables}, with the exception of $\vcZDelta$ in the minimal scheme, which takes the value $\vcZDelta^{(\text{min})}=0.39$.
 As we will see below, this deviation has consequences for some of the results.

 In the following, we present numerical results for the different approximations discussed in this work.
 Details regarding the computational procedures and numerical implementation are provided in \cref{app:numerical_implementation}.